-Bank statement loans are designed for borrowers who are not able to document their income using pay stubs, tax returns and other income verification documents required for a qualified mortgage.
-The bank statements provided with the loan application must be consecutive and cover the 12 to 24 months immediately prior to the application.
+Bank statement loans are designed for borrowers who are not able to document their income using pay stubs, tax returns and other income verification documents required for a traditional mortgage.
+The bank statements provided with the loan application must be consecutive and cover the 12 to 24 months (depending on the loan program) immediately prior to the application.

 What is a bank statement loan?

 A bank statement loan is an alternative to traditional mortgage products.
 These loans make it possible to gauge a buyer’s ability to repay a loan based on their bank statements and banking history in place of income that’s reported on W-2’s, pay stubs or tax returns.